xenondevs/Docs/docs/invui2/reactive-menus.md

-!!! warning "This functionality is experimental"
+# Reactive Menus (`invui-kotlin`)

-!!! warning "This functionality is exclusive to invui-kotlin"
+!!! warning "This functionality is experimental and exclusive to `invui-kotlin`."

 When designing non-trivial menus, managing state and performing manual updates can become difficult.
-To help with this, InvUI provides a way to design menus in a declarative / reactive fashion.
+To help with this, InvUI provides a way to design menus in a reactive fashion.

 For that, InvUI uses `#!kotlin Provider<T>` and `#!kotlin MutableProvider<T>` from [commons-provider](https://commons-provider.dokka.xenondevs.xyz/commons-provider/xyz.xenondevs.commons.provider/index.html), with which you can model a reactive data flow.
 This means that you can have a top `#!kotlin Provider<T>` that holds your state and then derive other providers from it, like transforming a `String` to an `ItemProvider`, which can then be used for display purposes in a gui.
 The derived providers will automatically update when the top provider (i.e. your state) changes.